Irreducible smooth representations in defining characteristic without central character: Proof of Theorem

 \begin{theorem} Let $n>1$ and $p>3$ be a prime.
 Let $F$ be a nonarchimedean local field with residue field a proper extension of $\F_p$.
-Let $E \subset \tld{E}$ be extensions of the residue field of $F$ of countable cardinality.
-Then there exists an irreducible smooth $\GL_n(F)$-representation over $E$ whose endomorphism algebra contains an $E$-subalgebra isomorphic to $\tld{E}$.
-Moreover, there exists such a representation with a central character, and if $E \subsetneq \tld{E}$, there exist such representations without a central character. \end{theorem} \begin{proof} We can choose
+Let $E$ be an extension of the residue field of $F$ and $\tld{E}$ be a division algebra over $E$ of countable dimension with center $\tld{C}$.
+Then there exists a nonadmissible irreducible smooth $\GL_n(F)$-representation over $E$ whose endomorphism algebra is isomorphic to $\tld{E}$ as $E$-algebras.
+Moreover, \begin{itemize} \item there exists such a representation with a Hecke eigenvalue (and thus a central character); \item if $E \subsetneq \tld{C}$, there exists such a representation without a central character; and \item if $n>3$ and $E \subsetneq \tld{C}$, a representation with a central character and without a Hecke eigenvalue. \end{itemize} \end{theorem} \begin{proof} We can choose